Image of hands, fingers and wedding ring

 About the Author

 J. James Simonson, a graduate of Suffolk University's Journalism and Marketing Communications program, with a minor in Local History, has been instrumental in genealogy research since the early 1990s.
-Known for his expertise in Massachusetts vital records, he has helped many piece together intricate family histories and is passionate about assisting others in discovering their ancestral narratives.
+Known for his expertise in Massachusetts vital records, he has helped many piece together intricate family histories and is passionate about assisting individuals in discovering their ancestral narratives.